Surgical Case Library

 Functional parathyroid cysts represent less than 1% of primary hyperparathyroidism cases and are particularly rare in women.

-The presence of biliary duct cysts is uncommon in the Western world, and most reports originate from Asian cou...
+<p style="text-align: justify;">The presence of biliary duct cysts is uncommon in the Western world, and most ...

 Cystic dilations of the biliary ducts are rare pathologic entities with most cases reported from Asian countries; the presented condition—solitary cystic dilation of an intrahepatic bile duct—is particularly rare.